markemer/vtmb-oxboxtra-insidejokes/README.md

 ## Installing

 You'll need VTM: Bloodlines with the latest unofficial patch installed.
-If you unzip the the file in the directory that contains the `Unofficial_Patch` directory, it should replace Seduction on the Character Sheet with "Sexterity" which is totally a thing.
+If you replace the the file `Unofficial_Patch/vdata/system/feats.txt` with the one in this package it should replace Seduction on the Character Sheet with "Sexterity" which is _totally a thing_.

 I haven't tried it with all the mods, but any that change `feats.txt` could be impacted.
 I plan on making this more robust in the future, but this will work now.